judka-uriel/uriel-book/uriel_en.md

   And why, after infinite time, have souls still not yet perfected themselves?

 - And finally, the most terrible question one can possibly imagine:
-  Does each of the infinite number of intelligences existing in infinity eternally suffer from the thought of the finitude of their existence?
+  Does each of the infinite number of minds existing in infinity eternally suffer from the thought of the finitude of their existence?
 Or do they all find their sole consolation in the thought that in infinity everything is possible, including